Benefits Of Cosmetic Radio-Surgery

 - Minimal damage to surrounding tissues

 - Minimal scar tissue formation

-- No pain, no stitches, no bleeding, no post-operative swelling, or infection
+- No pain, no stitches, no bleeding, minimal post-operative swelling or infection

 - Enhanced healing